on-ai/Finance-Portfolio-Investment/README.md

 ![Portfolio 'AAPL', 'MSFT', 'GOOGL', 'AMZN', 'TSLA'](./pictures/portfolio03List.png "Portfolio 'AAPL', 'MSFT', 'GOOGL', 'AMZN', 'TSLA'")<br><br>
 For APPL, we improve from 51.9% to 53.8% with a probability of 60% to be correct, by using a backtest using up to several months of resuls<br>

-## 2. Predict a stock value at a given date
+## 2. Predict a stock value at a given date using the LSTM Deep Learning Model

 Using a **LSTM** Neural Network does not provide better results.
 There is one path to consider, which is to look at the market opened before the USA, like in Japan or London, or the CAC40<br><br>
 ![Portfolio LSTM 'AAPL'](./pictures/lstm_apple_excerpt.png "Portfolio LSTM 'AAPL'")<br><br>